 Step 5 Signing of Contracts

-Once the final selection of beneficiaries is complete, those selected from the lottery for participation should be directed to contract signing tables where PMT/SP staff will review the program benefits and contract together with the individual beneficiary.
+Once the final selection of beneficiaries is complete, those selected from the lottery for participation should be directed to registration and contract signing tables where PMT/SP staff will review the program benefits and contract together with the individual beneficiary.

 Participants will be asked to sign or thumb print a contract detailing the terms and conditions of their engagement, as well as their own responsibilities when they are recruited.
 The PMT/SP Staff should read the contract aloud to the participant and answer any questions to make sure s/he understands it.
 A sample contract is attached in Annex 1.
 The winning lottery ticket stub should be stapled to the contract.